 The Draft EIS was developed using the most recent available information on existing environmental conditions on State-owned lands at the three training areas under the Proposed Action and provides an analysis of anticipated impacts.
-Per Army NEPA regulations at 32 CFR Section 651.45(d)(2)(i), CEQ NEPA regulations at 40 CFR Section 1506.101, and HAR Section 11-200.1-25, the period for public review and for submitting written comments startsed with the date the Notice of Availability (NOA) of the Draft EIS iwas initially published on June 7, 2024and continues for a period of a minimum of 45 days.
-The public review period for the Draft EIS iwas extended from 45 days to 60 days and iwas initiated through the publication of a NOA in the FR on June 7, 2024 (89 FR 48600), and publication of the document's availability in ERP's The Environmental Notice occurred the following day on June 8, 2024. and Leocal newspaper notices were published on June 7, June 21, and July 7, 2024.
-Draft EIS public meetings willere be held to provide information to the public and agencies and to receive public comments on July 9, 2024, at Wai'anae District Park, July 10, 2024, at Kahuku High & Intermediate School, and July 11, 2024, at Leilehua High School in Wahiawā.
+Per Army NEPA regulations at 32 CFR Section 651.45(d)(2)(i), CEQ NEPA regulations at 40 CFR Section 1506.10, and HAR Section 11-200.1-25, the period for public review and for submitting written comments started with the date the Notice of Availability (NOA) of the Draft EIS was initially published on June 7, 2024.
+The public review period for the Draft EIS was extended from 45 days to 60 days and was initiated through the publication of a NOA in the FR on June 7, 2024 (89 FR 48600), and publication of the document's availability in ERP's The Environmental Notice occurred the following day on June 8, 2024.
+Local newspaper notices were published on June 7, June 21, and July 7, 2024.
+Draft EIS public meetings were held to provide information to the public and agencies and to receive public comments on July 9, 2024, at Wai'anae District Park, July 10, 2024, at Kahuku High & Intermediate School, and July 11, 2024, at Leilehua High School in Wahiawā.
 Additionally, a telephone line was established for oral comments for those unable to attend in person each day from 4:00 p.m. to 11:59 p.m. on July 9-11, 2024.

 Approximately 150 people attended each of the three public meetings.
-At the Tuesday, July 9, 2024, meeting in Wai anae, 72 people presented oral comments.
+At the Tuesday, July 9, 2024, meeting in Wai'anae, 72 people presented oral comments.
 At the Wednesday, July 10, 2024, meeting in

 Kahuku, 64 people presented oral comments.
 At the Thursday, July 11 meeting in Wahiawa, 66 people presented oral comments.
 Of the 202 submissions that were provided throughout the three public meetings, 34 of these were provided by individuals who had already spoken once, meaning there were a total of 168 unique commenters providing oral testimony.
-One oral comment was recorded through the telephone service during the open phone line hours, which was not relevant to the Draft Oʻahu ATLR EIS, and not considered substantive.
+One oral comment was recorded through the telephone service during the open phone line hours, which was not relevant to the Draft Oʻahu ATLR EIS and not considered substantive.
 Testimony at both meetings included some support and largely opposition for retention of training lands at KTA, Poamoho, and MMR.
 General statements that did not address specific elements of the Draft EIS focused on topics including governance authority, Hawaiian sovereignty, and opposition to the Army's continued presence.
 Oral comments from all public meetings and the telephone line were transcribed by a professional court reporter.
 Reproductions of all comments received are provided in Appendix M-2.

-Comments on the Draft EIS must be received or postmarked within 60 days of publication of the Notice of Availability.
-All comments on the Draft EIS will be considered during the preparation of the Final EIS.
 During the public comment period, 1,090 submissions were received.
 The EIS team identified 377 substantive comments covering 35 topics in submittal forms.
 Most of the substantive comments fell under the following topics: the Proposed Action; land use; public involvement; biological resources; cultural and historic resources and cultural practices; and hazardous substances and hazardous wastes.